With a diverse landscape and a unique geographical location, Mozambique is a stunning country, yet one of the least visited.

 1. Gorongosa National Park

 Gorongosa National Park is located in central Mozambique, on the southern edge of the Great Rift Valley.
 With approximately 4,000 square kilometres (1,500 square miles), the park boasts a remarkable biodiversity in the context of the African continent.
-The region has many diverse ecosystems, such as grasslands, savannas and forests, which create unique conditions for wildlife.
+The region’s many diverse ecosystems, such as grasslands, savannas and forests, create unique conditions for wildlife.
 Visitors to the park can spot herds of antelopes and elephants, lions, crocodiles, hippos, and more than 300 different bird species.

 3. Quirimbas Islands